kuronekonya/TO-Fuse-Tools-And-Guides/README.md

 ## Usage Notes

-- Scripts are built for Windows
+- Scripts are built for Windows, both standalone and with Photoshop, depending on the script.
 - Recolors are indexed to be game-safe and minimize palette corruption issues.
 - All guides are designed for ease of use — no prior NRI editing experience needed.
+- Templates and Trackers have both GSheets and Excel versions.

 ---